-For ARMOR, co-industrialization means successful globalization.
-It is a commitment to its company and its employees.
-It's goal is the health of France, Europe and the globe.
-ARMOR sets its sights high.
-However, it has 100 years of history and a portfolio of diverse companies that have succeeded because a determined group of chemists persevered.
-Viva la France and Viva ARMOR.
-More than Luck: Clover's Integration Strate gy has Put it On Top Z Tricia Judge Its name and symbol may be that of the lucky four-leafed clover, but Clover Imaging Group has never relied on fortune to guide it.
+QUALITY | PERFORMANCE | SELECTION Clover Imaging Group's Executive Chairman Jim Cerkleski Jim Cerkleski was honored with the Diamond Pioneer Award-named after the late eading Managed Print Services provider for more than 250,000 devices.
+See page 31 for a list of all 2020 award w Clover's Integration Strate gy has Put it On Top Tricia Judge Its name and symbol may be that of the lucky four-leafed clover, but Clover Imaging Group has never relied on fortune to guide it.
 It has strategically mixed organic growth with clever, critical integration choices that have left the competition far behind.
 Clover Imaging Group has grown into the largest collector and remanufacturer of printer cartridges in the world.
 With a business model centered around sustainable innovation, Clover's high quality, environmentally friendly remanufactured cartridges enable organizations to lower their printing costs while reducing their environmental impact.
 The printer cartridge world marveled as Clover, a relative latecomer to the industry, appeared out of the suburbs of Chicago and seemed to grow almost overnight into one of the industry's biggest players.

 Back in the early evolution of the industry, and before branding became de rigueur, most remanufactured cartridges were packaged in a plain brown cardboard box.
 The company at that time was called Illinois Valley Computer Supplies.
 To differentiate their boxes, Illinois Valley management put a fourleaf clover on the corner of box.
-When Jim Cerkleski took over the helm, he changed the company name to Clover Technologies Group, and spearheaded the industry's explosive growth.
+When Iim Cerkleski took over the helm. he changed the company name to Clover Technologies Group, and spearheaded the industry's explosive growth.
 On a monthly basis, Clover collects and recycles over 3.5 million cartridges and manufactures over 1.4 million cartridges.
 What's even more amazing is it mastered much of its growth through winning critical customers in the office supplies arena, such as Office Depot, Office Max and Staples.
-And while it originally grew through the increase in sales to such blockbuster customers, it spring boarded over its competition by strategic horizontal integration.
+And while it originally grew through the increase in sales to such blockbuster customers. it spring boarded over its competition by strategic horizontal integration.
 In other words, it smartly bought up key competitors.
 While the 2006-2009 recession presented most cartridge remanufacturers with difficult Clover's integration plans had to include empties sources.